 MagicUiView.installModifierPlugin(name: "flipX", plugin: Modifier_flipX.self)

-Once a modifier plugin is installed, you can apply it to any view within your XML layout by using its corresponding attribute:
+After installation, apply the modifier to any view in your XML layout using its attribute:

 <body>